Bid Management Process

-Flex Providers who have been approved onto any connected DPSs (if applicable) that have qualifying assets can bid into competitions.
-The exact structure of the competition's bid process is defined in the competitions file by the SO and every bid is submitted against a Service Window of a competition.
+Flexible Service Providers (FSPs) with qualifying assets can bid into the associated competition(s).
+The allowed competition bid structure is defined in the competitions file by the SO, and every bid is submitted against a service window of a competition.

-- Availability (£/MW/h) - if it was requested via the competition file
+- Availability price (£/MW/h) - if it was requested via the competition file

-- Utilisation (£/MWh) - if it was required via the competition file
+- Utilisation price (£/MWh) - if it was required via the competition file

-- Service (£/MW) - if it was required via the competition file
+- Service fee (£/MW) - if it was required via the competition file

-Other features that FPs can use when bidding are:
+There are additional features that FSPs can use when bidding which are detailed below:

-- Asset specific bids - this allows FPs to take the aggregated assets (which is the default position) and select only a sub set of those assets for a specific bid submission.
-If assets are removed from the group, then the associated Capacity calculation is updated e.g. if they have 2 assets both with 1 MW, and they de-select one asset, then they can only bid 1 MW with that remaining asset.
+- Asset specific bids - this allows FSPs to take the aggregated assets (which is the default position) and select only a subset of those assets for a specific bid submission.
+If assets are removed from the group, then the associated capacity calculation is updated e.g. if they have 2 assets both with 1 MW, and they deselect one asset, then they can only bid 1 MW with that remaining asset.

-It is best practice to clearly specify any additional bidding rules or conditions that FPs should adhere to in the pre competition documentation (or ITT).
-Then it would part of the bid assessment process to cross reference any bids with specific rules that were stipulated before hand.
+It is best practice to clearly specify any additional bidding rules or conditions that FSPs should adhere to in the pre competition documentation (or ITT).
+It would then be part of the bid assessment process to cross reference any bids with specific rules that were stipulated beforehand.

 Managing bids as an SO